RKWKomZe/RkwTemplate/Configuration/TypoScript/Kompetenzzentrum/Readme.md

 ## What you find here
 In this folder you find two main files:
-- constants.ts (lowercase is obligatory in order to be loaded by TYPO3)
+- constants.typoscript (lowercase is obligatory in order to be loaded by TYPO3)
-- setup.ts (lowercase is obligatory in order to be loaded by TYPO3)
+- setup.typoscript (lowercase is obligatory in order to be loaded by TYPO3)

 This files are included in the TS-template settings of the TYPO3-Backend of the current project.
 The files are used as a container in order to inherit the settings from the "_Core"-folder and